Col du Pré

 - FAQ

-Plan your bike ascent of Col du Pré
+Plan your bike ascent of the Col du Pré

-On its Doron valley side (from Beaufort), this col on Route des Grandes Alpes ® represents a challenging climb of around twelve kilometers.
-It provides access to the Roselend dam and stands out as an exceptional variant for the ascent of the Cormet de Roselend.
+On its Doron valley side (from Beaufort), this pass on Route des Grandes Alpes ® represents a challenging climb of around twelve kilometers.
+It provides access to the Roselend dam and is an exceptional variant on the climb to the Cormet de Roselend.
 There's little to say, on the other hand, about the very short Col de Méraillet slope, except that it offers magnificent panoramas and features a spectacular passage over the dam.

 Start: Beaufort-sur-Doron (738 m)